-Students who wish to schedule a course on the pass/no credit basis must file an application form in the dean's office by the final date for adding courses for credit of the term in which the course is taken.
+Students who wish to schedule a course on the pass/no credit basis must file an application form in the dean's office by the final date for adding courses for credit of the semester in which the course is taken.
 Once enrolled in a course on the pass/no credit basis, students may not change to another grading system.
-Detailed information may be obtained in the Office of the Dean of the College of Liberal Arts.
+Detailed information may be obtained in the Office of the Dean of the College of Arts and Sciences.